-Learn the secrets of how to smoke rib scraps!
-You’ll end up some delicious smoked rib meat that serve as appetizers or use in tacos or breakfast hash and eggs.
+Did you trim a rack of spare ribs to do something with the leftover meat?
+Learn how to smoke rib scraps like a pro!
+You’ll end up with some delicious smoked rib meat that makes a fantastic appetizer or use in tacos or breakfast hash and eggs.

 What are rib scraps?